 No matter how loudly they protest, young children must sit in their car seats.
 Make sure the seat is properly installed and children are strapped in the right way.
 If traveling by air, obey the airline rules about child safety.
 The Federal Aviation Administration recommends that children be secured with a child safety restraint system.
 Some car seats have been approved for use in planes.
-Even if the airline doesn't allow your car seat, bring it anyway and check it with your luggage -- many airlines do this for free-- to avoid having to rent one upon arrival.
+Even if the airline doesn't allow your car seat, bring it anyway and check it with your luggage -- many airlines do this for free -- to avoid having to rent one upon arrival.

 Pack your portable devices and load them with cheap or free kids' apps and movies.
 If the children are older, buy each a small iTunes or Google Play gift card and let them choose their entertainment.
 Try some non-electronic activities, as well.
 Games such as I Spy or an alphabet-based memory challenge provide plenty of entertainment for the entire family, whether at the airport or train station, on a plane, or in a car.
 Best of all, they're free.

 Diapers, wipes, hand sanitizer, and medications are essentials to keep in a carry-on or within easy reach in the car.
 This saves the hassle of digging through packed luggage (if it can even be reached) and precludes the need to buy a bottle or pack of whatever the situation demands.
-Lots of kids get motion sickness, so a disposable bag is a necessity, as is a change of clothing.
+Many kids get motion sickness, so a disposable bag is a necessity, as is a change of clothing.
 A first-aid kit stocked with bandages, antibacterial ointment, safety pins, and small scissors also might come in handy during long car rides.